The tragic circumstances surrounding the passing of Earl Shuman last week are one of the reasons I decided to write this piece.

 I suggested he write a book, and use social media to his advantage.
 The press was obviously not covering these problems in-depth and in a sustained way as he knew they deserved.
 He looked forward to his retirement in a few months, and promised he’d do more work when he finally had more free time.
 Then you will really see me fly, he told me in February.

 A few months ago he retired.
-He attended the Tarion Review town hall meeting on April 5th, his birthday, and according to his wife, Krista, he descended after that into a black hole of frustration and despair.
+He attended the Tarion Review town hall meeting on April 5th, his birthday, and according to his wife, Krista, he descended after that into a black hole of frustration and despair, which tragically led him to take his own life several weeks later.

 The news of his sudden death and the circumstances surrounding it, described to me by his shaken wife, caught me off guard and made me cry like a grade school kid.
 Earl’s story is heart-breaking and complex.
 He worked on justice and consumer protection issues for almost 30 years.
 Many of the injustices he exposed are still festering, some getting much worse.
 Too many consumers continue to suffer under builder-biased policies administered by a monopoly claiming it’s protecting consumers, while protecting the builders it’s supposed to regulate.